ShenghuiXue/linux-command-cheat-sheet/README.md

-    sort <file_name> // case insensitive, lower case come first sort -r <file_name> // sort with reverse order sort -n <file_name_with_numbers> // sort by comparing the numeric values in each line sort -u <file_name> // sort and only keep uqiue values
+    sort <file_name> // case insensitive, lower case come first sort -r <file_name> // sort with reverse order sort -n <file_name_with_numbers> // sort by comparing the numeric values in each line sort -u <file_name> // sort and only keep unique values
     ```
 * nano
-  * nano is a program that we can use to open and edit files from the commandline
+  * nano is a program that we can use to open and edit files from the command line
     ```s
     nano <file_path_and_file_name>
     ```